-Kids Fine Art Private Lessons
+Youth Art Classes & Private Lessons

-With Teaching Artist Athena Louscher
+With Local Teaching Artist Athena Louscher

 Lessons incorporate Art History, Technique, Art Appreciation, and Industry Knowledge broken down per grade level.
 Program includes opportunities for students to showcase their work.